KxSystems/docs/docs/wp/disaster-floods/index.md

 04215500 42.8297 -78.77528 2009.07.10T15:15:00.000 2009.07.10T19:45:0..
 ```

-The features, along with information about the projected rainfall ==and wind looking at the below code?== in the days following the event, were also extracted and joined onto the dataset.
+The features, along with information about the projected rainfall in the days following the event, were also extracted and joined onto the dataset.

-==Again in the code below, can you put a comments specifying what wind_ht_prev and rain_pred are?==

 ```q
 // The date range of interest